sinch/sinch-sdk-node/examples/simple-examples/README.md

-FAX_SERVICE_ID=serviceId to fill with one the fax services created with the Fax API FAX_ID=id from a sendFax response FAX_CALLBACK_URL=callback url to override the one defined in the default service or specified service
+FAX_SERVICE_ID=serviceId to fill with one the fax services created with the Fax API FAX_ID=id from a sendFax response FAX_CALLBACK_URL=callback url to override the one defined in the default service or specified service FAX_EMAIL=email to associate with a phone number to use the fax-to-email functionality
 ```

 **Note**: If you prefer using environment variables, the sample app is also supporting them: they take precedence over the value from the `.env` file.